 A belt massager can be wrapped around your lower back or draped around your shoulders so you can get a deep massage in key areas.

 Cushion / Pillow

 TENS units work in a different way to traditional back massagers.
-Instead of massage nodes, a TENS unit sends electrical pulses across the skin that interrupts the pain signals being sent to the brain.
-Research has shown it to be an effective treatment for back pain.
+Instead of massage nodes, a TENS unit sends electrical pulses across the skin, interrupting the pain signals being sent to the brain.
+Research has shown it to be a powerful treatment for back pain.

 Gun / Percussive Massager

-A gun massager is a handheld device with a head that applies strong bursts of pressure to your muscle tissue.
+A gun massager is a handheld device that delivers rapid bursts of pressure to your muscle tissue.
 There is evidence to demonstrate that this repeated ‘pounding’ loosens knots and tension in the muscles.